iamnexxed/Boundary-Volume-Heirarchy-Demo/README.md

 Created with C++ and OpenGL

+Libraries used- GLAD, GLFW, GLM, JSON, STB

 ![](https://github.com/iamnexxed/Boundary-Volume-Heirarchy-Demo/blob/main/Images/Capture.gif)

-Loads GLTF files and create 3D models, which can be projected onto the screen with GLAD and GLFW.
+Can load GLTF models in 3D space, which can be projected onto the screen.